Josue-T/synapse_ynh/README.md

 If it is not automatically done, you need to open this in your ISP box.

+You also need a valid TLS certificate for the domain used by synapse.
+To do that you can refer to the documentation here : https://yunohost.org/#/certificate_en

 ### Turnserver

 For Voip and video conferencing a turnserver is also installed (and configured).
 The turnserver listens on two UDP and TCP ports.
 You can get them with these commands: